eduardoscsouza/FaceMatch/README.md

 ## **Initial Code and Results**
 As of the writting of this report, we have mostly focous on a code base for later use, and processing and organizing the dataset.
-The code is located on [src](), and the processed data on [data]() and on [Google Drive](https://drive.google.com/open?id=1hyYXqt3cPbxsjqjWoT4iSwf806Kri0ic).
+The code is located on [src](./src/), and the processed data on [data](./data/) and on [Google Drive](https://drive.google.com/open?id=1hyYXqt3cPbxsjqjWoT4iSwf806Kri0ic).

 However we do have some initial results.

+---

 **Keywords:** Image Segmentation; Feature Learning; Deep Learning; Faces; Face Verification; Triplet Loss;